Breakout Convention Policies

 The Breakout Admins will let you know if a seat in the event is available for you, and if not, will do our best to find you an open seat in an event starting at the same time.
 Being on a waitlist does not guarantee an attendee a seat at any given event.
 The Breakout Admins reserve the right to limit and adjust event capacity based on the needs of the convention.

 Attendees will often adjust their schedules throughout the convention; the latest versions of event sign up sheets are kept at the Admin desks.
 If your plans change and you no longer wish to be registered for an event, please come to the Admin Table and remove your name.

-Passes for Breakout 2020 will be eligible for a full refund up until 11:59 PM on Tuesday, March 17, 2020.
+Passes for Breakout 2023 will be eligible for a full refund up until 11:59 PM EST Thursday, March 9th, 2023.
 Refunds are not available beyond that date.